Large Language Models as Realistic Microservice Trace Generators: Abstract

 \section{Abstract}

 Workload traces are essential to understand complex computer systems' behavior and manage processing and memory resources.
 Since real-world traces are hard to obtain, synthetic trace generation is a promising alternative.
 This paper proposes a first-of-a-kind approach that relies on training a large language model (LLM) to generate synthetic workload traces, specifically {\em microservice call graphs}.
-To capture complex and arbitrary hierarchical structures and implicit constraints in such traces, we show how to fine-tune LLMs to generate recursively, making call graph generation a sequence of easier steps.
-To further enforce learning constraints in traces and generate uncommon situations, we argue for applying additional instruction tuning steps to align our model with the desired trace features.
-Our evaluation results show that we can generate diverse realistic traces under various conditions and outperform existing methods in accuracy and validity.
-We demonstrate that our synthetically generated traces can effectively replace real data to optimize important microservice management tasks.
-Additionally, our model adapts to downstream trace-related tasks, such as predicting key trace features and infilling missing data.
+To capture complex and arbitrary hierarchical structures and implicit constraints in such traces, we propose to train LLMs to generate recursively, making call graph generation a sequence of more manageable steps.
+To further enforce learning constraints on the traces and generate uncommon situations, we apply additional instruction tuning steps to align our model with the desired trace features.
+With this method, we train \sys{}, an LLM for microservice trace generation, and demonstrate that it produces diverse, realistic traces under varied conditions, outperforming existing approaches in both accuracy and validity.
+The synthetically generated traces can effectively replace real data to optimize important microservice management tasks.
+Additionally, \sys{} adapts to downstream trace-related tasks, such as predicting key trace features and infilling missing data.